One Timescale Model (one_timescale_model

 with timescale $\tau$. $\xi(t)$ is white noise with unit variance.

 Can be used with either ACF or PSD as the summary method.
+Below, in each section, we describe the arguments for each summary method.

 ACF Summary